-Review: Arctic Monkeys 'Tranquility Base Hotel & Casino'
+Arctic Monkeys 'Tranquility Base Hotel & Casino' is a work totally out of time and space

 It's here!
 It's weird!
 It's ... maybe only OK?
 Lemme tell you, 'only OK' was not what I wanted from this record.
 In fact, full disclosure, I REALLY wanted to love it.
 In reality, listening to Tranquility Base Hotel & Casino feels like all the times I've battled with Thomas Pynchon or stared too hard at a Dalì, desperately looking for the 'real' meaning, scanning footnotes for context.